YingLiu4203/LearningKivy/Ch01 Introduction/Introduction.md

 middle layer services, developers don't need to deal with them most of the time.

+The middle and bottom layers let all Kivy applications run natively in all supported platforms.
+It is also optimized to use specific features of the underlying platforms.
 The following diagram in the [Python document website](http://kivy.org/docs/guide/architecture.html) shows the details and relationships among the three layers.

 ![Kivy Architecture](http://kivy.org/docs/_images/architecture.png)

 ## Developing Kivy Applications using PyCharm
 Because Kivy package toolchain has some issues to work in Python3,